openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua**

-Log args concatenated to error.log with the given logging level.
+Log arguments concatenated to error.log with the given logging level.

-Lua nil arguments are accepted and result in literal "nil", and Lua booleans result in "true" or "false".
+Lua `nil` arguments are accepted and result in literal `"nil"`, and Lua booleans result in literal `"true"` or `"false"` outputs.

+The `log_level` argument can take constants like `ngx.ERR` and `ngx.WARN`.
+Check out `Nginx log level constants` for details.

 ngx.flush
 ---------